jamiedumont/hugo-jamiedumont.co.uk/content/blog/a-caveat-to-consumption-spirals.md

 This is fundamentally about good design.
 There is immeasurable satisfaction to be found in the use of a tool that is well made, singular in it’s purpose and elegant in it’s execution.

-As Huit would say: “Do one thing well”.
+As Hiut would say: “Do one thing well”.

 ## Surroundings inform your work
 Surrounding yourself in trinkets and nice things sounds like something a dragon would do, sat atop it’s mountain of gold and jewels; but I think there’s actually some real world value to this approach.